eth-protocol-fellows/cohort-three/program-guide/mentors.md

 ## How to get mentorship

 Mentors from above list are open to help you during the program.
-They can propose project ideas, answer your questions and guide you if you get stuck at some issue.
-Keep in mind that each mentor has different capacaity since they work on the protocol full time.
+They can propose project ideas, answer your questions, and guide you if you get stuck.
+Keep in mind that each mentor has different capacity since they work on the protocol full time.

 Mentors are primarily available in R&D Discord channel and some will occasionally attend EPF standup calls.
 If you didn't get your invite to the server or cannot reach a mentor, reach out to cohort organizers.